 Signing.
 This type of stock option is offered to employees to join a firm by giving them a chance to make a significant capital gain.

 Long-term care insurance.
-This type of health plan provides long-term (more than 1 year) custodial care, home care, or nursing home care.
-Coverage may be extended to active employees, retirees, parents of active employees, or dependents of active employees and retirees.
+This type of health plan provides long-term (more than 1 year) custodial care, home care, and nursing home care.
+Coverage may be extended to active employees, retirees, parents of active employees, and dependents of active employees and retirees.
 Premiums are generally, though not necessarily, paid by employees.
-These plans are separate from coverage for extended care facilities or home health care found in health insurance plans that provide posthospitalization benefits for a limited period.
+These plans are separate from coverage for extended care facilities and home healthcare found in health insurance plans that provide posthospitalization benefits for a limited period.

 Nonproduction bonuses are payments to employees that are not directly related by any formula to individual employee productivity.

 Attendance bonus.
 This is a payment to employees who achieve a specified attendance goal.
 For example, all employees who take 2 or fewer days of sick leave within a given year are paid an attendance bonus of $500.